dotnet/aspire/src/Aspire.Dashboard/README.md

 The OTLP endpoint can be secured with [client certificate](https://learn.microsoft.com/aspnet/core/security/authentication/certauth) or API key authentication.

-- `DOTNET_DASHBOARD_OTLP_AUTH_MODE` specifies the authentication mode on the OTLP endpoint.
-Possible values are `Certificate`, `ApiKey`, `None`.
+- `Otlp:AuthMode` specifies the authentication mode on the OTLP endpoint.
+Possible values are `Certificate`, `ApiKey`, `Unsecured`.
 This configuration is required.
-- `DOTNET_DASHBOARD_OTLP_API_KEY` specifies the API key for the OTLP endpoint when API key authentication is enabled.
+- `Otlp:ApiKey` specifies the API key for the OTLP endpoint when API key authentication is enabled.
 This configuration is required for API key authentication.

 ## Resources